-The Board of Directors has formulated a Policy for determining Material Subsidiarieswhich has been uploaded on the Companys website and can be accessed through the linkhttD://investors.dionalobal.com/Ddf/policv/Policv for determining MaterialSubsidiaries.pdf
+The Board of Directors has formulated a Policy for determining Material Subsidiarieswhich has been uploaded on the Company's website and can be accessed through the linkhttD://investors.dionalobal.com/Ddf/policv/Policv for determining MaterialSubsidiaries.pdf

 PERFORMANCE AND FINANCIAL POSITION OF EACH OF THE SUBSIDIARIES.
 ASSOCIATES AND JOINTVENTURE COMPANIES

-In terms of Section 129(3) of the Companies Act 2013 (Act) read with Rule 5 of theCompanies (Accounts) Rules 2014 (as amended) a separate statement containing the salientfeatures of the financial statement of Companyssubsidiaries in Form AOC - 1 is attached to the Consolidated Financial Statements ofthe Company.
-The said statement contains a report on the performance and financial position ofeach of the subsidiaries included in the Consolidated Financial Statement and hence is not repeated here for the sake ofbrevity.
+In terms of Section 129(3) of the Companies Act 2013 (Act) read with Rule 5 of theCompanies (Accounts) Rules 2014 (as amended) a separate statement containing the salientfeatures of the financial statement of Company's subsidiaries associates and jointventures companies in Form AOC - 1 is attached to the Consolidated Financial Statements ofthe Company.
+The said statement contains a report on the performance and financialposition of each of the subsidiaries associate and joint ventures companies included inthe Consolidated Financial Statements and hence is not repeated here for the sake ofbrevity.

-The Company will provide a copy of separate annual financial statements in respect ofeach of its subsidiaries to any shareholder of the Company who asks for it and the saidfinancial statements will also be kept open for inspection at the registered office of the Company.
+The Company will provide a copy of separate audited financial statements in respect ofeach of its subsidiaries to any shareholder of the Company who asks for it and the saidfinancial statements will also be kept open for inspection during normal business hours atthe registered office of the Company.

 CONSOLIDATED FINANCIAL STATEMENTS

-Pursuant to Regulation 34 of the Listing Regulations and Section 129 of the ActConsolidated Financial Statements of the Company and all its subsidiaries duly audited bythe Statutory Auditors of the Company is published in this Annual Report.
-TheConsolidated Financial Statements are prepared in terms of the Accounting Standardsas per Companies (Accounting Standard) Rules 2006 and referred to in Sections 129 &133 ofthe Act.
+Pursuant to Regulation 34 of the Listing Regulations and Section 129 of the ActConsolidated Financial Statements of the Company and all its subsidiaries duly audited bythe Statutory Auditors of the Company are provided in this Annual Report.
+TheConsolidated Financial Statements have been prepared in terms of the Accounting Standardsas per Companies (Accounting Standard) Rules 2006 and referred to in Sections 129 &133 ofthe Act.